What is Child Advocates, Inc.?

 What are Child Advocates' goals and what progress has been made toward achieving those goals?

 On any given day, there are nearly 4,000 children in foster care in Harris County -- more than any other county in Texas.
-In fact, Harris County has more children in foster care than at least 16 states.
+In fact, Harris County has more children in foster care than 20 other states.
 Yet high caseloads prevent CPS caseworkers from giving these children the individual attention they deserve.

 The long-term goal of Child Advocates is to provide a court appointed volunteer to serve as guardian ad litem for every child who needs one in Harris County.
 Our immediate goal is to break the vicious cycle of child abuse for every child we serve.
 Each year, we strive to recruit new volunteers and retain tenured volunteers so we can serve more children who might otherwise get lost in the system.